In the Cloud

 Latin America

-The Clover Connector Browser SDK provides an interface that enables your web-based point of sale (POS) software to interact with Clover’s customer-facing payment devices through the cloud.
+The Clover Connector Browser SDK provides an interface that lets you use your web-based point of sale (POS) software to interact with Clover customer-facing payment devices through the cloud.

-These steps will guide you through the process of connecting to your Clover device, initiating a Sale request, and handling the response to your Sale request.
-It covers the current version of the SDK.
+You can use these instructions to connect to your Clover device, initiate a Sale request, and handle the response to your Sale request.
+The instructions cover the current version of the SDK.

 A more comprehensive tutorial for this SDK is available on GitHub: Remote Pay Cloud Codelab.